Before I start this long post on Intelligent Elimination Techniques (IET), I would like to tell you two things.

 IET – Be cautious of the extreme statements.
 Statement 2 mentions about ‘drastically reduce’ while Statement 3 mentions about ‘enormously increase’.
 The adjectives do not fit the above context with respect to GST and can hence be easily eliminated.

 What is remaining is only statement 1.
-Hence correct answer is A) 1 only.
+Hence the correct answer is A) 1 only.

 IET-6: Eliminate wrong answer choice using grammatical context